Here are five easy steps you can take now to support a healthy immune system:

 - Eat fresh fruit and vegetables: To ensure you get plenty of immune-boosting nutrients, eat plenty of fresh fruit and vegetables.
 Good sources include carrots, beetroot, sweet potatoes, tomatoes and bean sprouts, plus watermelon and berries (strawberries, blueberries, raspberries etc – you can buy these frozen when they are not in season).

 - Raw foods: Eat what you can raw, and lightly steam the rest.
-Avoid frying anything as this introduces harmful free radicals that increase your toxic load.
+Avoid frying anything as this introduces harmful Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals… that increase your toxic load.

 - Avoid sugar: Sugar is not good news at the best of times, but studies show that it can actually depress immune activity, so avoid any forms if you are fighting an infection.
 Also avoid refined grains (which quickly digest down to sugar and contain few nutrients), instead opting for wholegrains (oats, rye bread, brown rice etc).

 To keep your immune system fighting fit, I recommend you take:

 - A high-strength multi vitamin and mineral complex.